arghanath007/Data-Structure-and-Algorithms/Gates/Unacademy Learning/C_programming_and_Data_Structure/DS_and_C_programming_notes.md

 #### More ways to delete a given node

-> Interview question, delete a given node but we cannot use an extra pointer or a new pointer, which will loop to one place before 'loc' position.
+> Interview question, **delete a given node but we cannot use an extra pointer or a new pointer, which will loop to one place before 'loc' position**.
 Below are the ways to tackle this problem/question asked in interviews.

 #### Invalid Method 1